-Within Puerto Morelos you will find many taxis if you don’t feel like walking for $2 US or $20 pesos.
+Within Puerto Morelos you will find many taxis if you don’t feel like walking for $2 US or $20 pesos around town.

 The bus will drop you at the turn off for Puerto Morelos.
 There will be taxis there waiting to take you the 2 miles into town and to our house.
-The taxi costs about $2 and the bus fare is about $6.50.
+The taxi costs about $5usd.
 You need to tip the bus driver for handling your bags (50 cents or 5 pesos) as well as the taxi driver.
 There aren’t always taxis waiting so you may need to wait for awhile.

 The ADO bus is a great way to get to Playa del Carmen or to Cancun.
 They are very nice buses; similar to a tourist bus in the states, and it is only $24p (about $2 US).

 Liability car insurance is required by Mexican law to be included with every rental.
 Many of the rental agents in Cancun will tell you it isn’t and try to push you to get more insurance.
 It is up to you how covered you want to be.
-Puerto Morelos is a pretty safe town and, during the day, Cancun is too.
+Puerto Morelos is a pretty safe town and, during the day, Cancun and Playa del Carmen are too.
 We have been told that none of your American insurance will apply down here, so please check on this carefully.